Barcelona: Recent history

-In 1987, an ETA car bombing at Hipercor killed 21 people.
-On 17 August 2017, a van was driven into pedestrians on La Rambla, killing 14 and injuring at least 100, one of whom later died.
-Other attacks took place elsewhere in Catalonia.
-The Prime Minister of Spain, Mariano Rajoy, called the attack in Barcelona a jihadist attack.
-Amaq News Agency attributed indirect responsibility for the attack to the Islamic State of Iraq and the Levant (ISIL).
-During the 2010s, Barcelona became the focus city for the ongoing Catalan independence movement, its consequent standoff between the regional and national government and later protests.
+In October 2017, after several years of growing of the Catalan independence movement, with massive demonstrations along the decade, an independence referendum took place.
+It was declared unconstitutional by the Spanish Constitutional Court, however the Catalan Government ignored it and celebrated it.
+This led to another court ordering the Spanish Civil Guard and National Police to dismantle voting centers, however their intervention was not pacific.
+Barcelona was the scenario of several police oppression and chaos, with sources that reported at least 1,066 injured requiring medical attention.
+Several NGOs condemned the police's violence and reported an excessive use of force.

+The referendum sparked the 2017–2018 Spanish constitutional crisis, and later protests took place.

 In July 2023, Barcelona was announced as the UNESCO-UIA World Capital of Architecture for the 2024–2026 term.
 This means it will be the hub for discussion around global challenges including culture, heritage, urban planning and architecture.
 In addition to being the capital through 2026, it will also host the UIA World Congress of Architects for that year.
 The honour is befitting of Barcelona, as its history is peppered with architectural achievement and various iconic styles and influences.
 From its ancient Roman roots, to the Gothic and Modernisme movements, Barcelona has thrived through the way it ties together architecture and culture.